This professional is available for new clients.

 How Counselling can help

 When life gets hard or distressing it sometimes becomes overwhelming and we are unable to make sense of our thoughts or feelings.
 We just get on with life and deal with things as they arise.
 Sometimes we get bogged down and need some additional supports to help make sense of things.
-We often underestimate how events and traumas can affect us and although you may manage to keep on top of things, sometimes for some reason this is no longer the case and our coping mechanisms are no longer working.
+We can underestimate how events and traumas can affect us and although we may manage to keep on top of things, sometimes for some reason this is no longer the case and our coping mechanisms no longer work.
 Life experiences shape the way we interact with the world.
-We cannot change the past but we can change the way we feel about things.
+We cannot change the past but we can change the way we feel about things and how we move forward in our lives.

 A bit about me

-I have worked specifically in drugs, alcohol, trauma, domestic abuse, LGBT+, disordered eating, relationship issues, anxiety, depression and childhood sexual abuse.
+I have worked specifically with people who have experienced issues around drugs, alcohol, trauma, domestic abuse, LGBT+, disordered eating, relationship issues, anxiety, depression and childhood sexual abuse.

-My initial training was humanistic (which means focusing on the clients present rather than their past) but over the years I have completed additional training in a variety of theories (including psychodynamic, CBT, and solution focused) and have developed a range of ways of working.
-I also have a coaching qualification.
+My initial training was humanistic (which means focusing on the the whole person) and over the years I have completed additional training in a variety of theories (including psychodynamic, CBT, and solution focused) and have developed a range of ways of working to suit the individual.

 Everyone is different and everyone has different needs, acknowledging that what might work for one may not work for another.

-I do know that the hardest part is to make initial contact.
+I acknowledge that the hardest part is to make initial contact.

 Training, qualifications & experience